Despite angry protests and the threat of a looming lawsuit, the city of Boulder, Colorado, took a bold stand for gun control this week.

-Opponents of the measure, however, have not been assuaged.
+Opponents of the measure, however, were not assuaged.

-Attorneys from the Mountain States Legal Foundation pledged on Tuesday to challenge the ban in court on the grounds that it violates “the Second, Fifth and 14th Amendments, [and] the Colorado Constitution.”
+Attorneys from the Mountain States Legal Foundation pledged to challenge the ban in court on the grounds that it violates “the Second, Fifth and 14th Amendments [and] the Colorado Constitution.”

-Councilwoman Jill Adler Grano was reportedly the first to suggest the ban back in February, in the aftermath of the shooting in Parkland that left 17 people dead.
+Councilwoman Jill Adler Grano was reportedly the first to suggest the ban back in February, in the aftermath of the shooting in Parkland, Florida that left 17 people dead.

 “It felt like a no-brainer to propose this,” Grano said at the time, according to the Daily Camera.
 “Each time we have a shooting, it is a reminder of the fact that we are failing miserably at protecting our citizens ...
 It’s time for municipalities to take the lead on this, and while just the city of Boulder alone, with our 100,000 people, may not move the needle, if other municipalities follow suit and this becomes a national trend, that’d be really important.”

 Since Parkland, a number of other towns and cities have taken steps to tighten their gun laws.
-In April, Deerfield, Illinois, a Chicago suburb, voted to ban assault weapons and fine lawbreakers up to $1,000 a day.
+In April, Deerfield, Illinois voted to ban assault weapons and fine lawbreakers up to $1,000 a day.
 Several cities in Florida have also passed resolutions calling for stricter gun legislation.